 Buyers should include key benchmark dates, such as the dates they plan on performing demonstrations and webinars.

 Buyers should outline the terms of the contract and cancellation policy.

 Evaluate major factors to mitigate risk

 The risk of supply disruptions or price shocks stemming from input volatility is low due to general stability throughout the supply chain.
-Although videoconferencing software suppliers do rely on some upstream vendors, such as computer manufacturers and software publishers, that pose moderate risk to the supply chain, videoconferencing software suppliers...
+Videoconferencing software suppliers do rely on some upstream vendors, such as computer manufacturers and software publishers, that pose a moderate risk to the supply chain.
+Videoconferencing software suppliers,...
 Subscribe to learn more.